You have no items in your shopping cart.

 Osmotics Lipofill ($85 in the TIA shop) is designed to target the labial nasal lines.
 When I use it, I definitely see an improvement.
 As well as sodium hyaluronate, there is saccharide isomerate, which works as a moisture regulator by binding to the free amino groups of lysine in the keratin of the outer layer of the epidermis.
 At the forefront of Lipofill is rye seed.
 Rich in arabinoxylans that are responsible for the cohesion and mechanical resistance of the plant, Rye extract is said to act as an internal tensor and boosts the skin’s abilities to firm and lift.
 Artemisia abrotanum, known as wormwood, contains four flavenols with spasmolytic activities.
 Spasmolytic is a type of muscle relaxer and so could be playing a role here as a kind of natural Botox.
 There is also the tried and trusted peptide, Matrixyl, plus tripeptide 1.
 Full review of Lipofill.

-Your Best Face Restore ($120 in the TIA store).
+Your Best Face Restore ($120).
 Restore is a lovely product that lives up to its name.
 Expect skin to be both soothed and brightened.
 Vitamin C and alpha arbutin will refine the complexion, while antioxidant spin trap and vitamin B (niacin) prepare you for the long haul.
 Lipochroman 6 is a form of vitamin E that, according to Lipotec who makes lipochronan-6, does a significantly better job of fending off oxidative stress than resveratrol, the antioxidant component of grapes.
 I turn to Restore again and again, especially if my skin is out of sorts.
 Over time it will help fade discoloration and hyperpigmentation, as well as smooth out wrinkles.
 Full review of Restore.

 Ingredients in KaplanMD